-European Boating Industry (EBI) represents the recreational boating industry in Europe, which encompasses the following subsectors:
+European Boating Industry (EBI) represents the recreational boating and nautical tourism industry in Europe, which encompasses the following subsectors:

 - boatbuilders (building motorboats, sailing boats, yachts, personal watercraft, and other recreational boats)